lucasecdb/casterly/README.md

 export default IndexPage
 ```

+Last but not least, you have your index page component, which is now only rendering the default "hello world" message.

-Now, you can start you server with `node server.js` and then, in another terminal window, run `npm run rs watch`.
+Now, you can start you server by running `node server.js` and, in another terminal window, running `npm run rs watch`.
+Your app will be running in localhost in the port 3000.
+The `rs watch` command will spin up a *build server* that will build your app into a bundle that we can serve in the browser, which your app server (the one in `server.js`) will use during development and production to render the app.

 ## License